-This leaflet is for parents and carers about how to use this medicine in children.
-Our information sometimes differs from that provided by the manufacturers, because their information is usually aimed at adults.
+This leaflet has been written for parents and carers about how to use this medicine in children.
+Our information sometimes differs from that provided by the manufacturers, because their information is usually aimed at adult patients.
 Please read this leaflet carefully.
 Keep it somewhere safe so that you can read it again.

-Name of drug

-Tricitrates oral solution
+Name of drug Tricitrates oral solution